 From the USA we expect a CGPA of 3.7 out of 4.
-From China a minimum average mark of 90% is required (though in some cases a mark higher than 90% will be required).
-From India a minimum average mark of 90% is required, either in a masters degree or a four-year bachelor of engineering/technology.
-From Germany a minimum mark of "sehr gut" is required.
+From China a mark of 95% is usually required.
+From India a minimum average mark of 75% is required, or a four-year bachelor of engineering/technology from a prestigious institution, or a masters degree.
+From Germany a minimum mark of “sehr gut” (1.3) is required.

 We take into account the standing and selectivity of the university as well as the student’s rank within their class.

-Applicants with an MBA, MFin or other professional practice masters are required to have a further masters degree with research component or two to three years of high-level and relevant work.
+Applicants with an MBA, MFin or other professional practice masters are required to have a further masters degree with a research component.

-Applicants to the programme need to be fluent in English and we define fluency in the following ways:
+Applicants to the programme need to be fluent in English.
+We define fluency in the following ways: